KeePass is an open-source password manager tool that saves all your passwords and private documents using a key file or master password.

 So, you better share your database with trustworthy people or your private information won’t be secret anymore.

-#4.
+#5.
 Just like Sticky Password Premium, KeePass is also portable and can be carried out in a USB stick.
+The password manager software is also downloadable for Windows.

 Don’t worry, KeePass doesn’t create any directories in computers, neither it leaves any trace.